 The Issuer may invest in bonds or other fixed income securities, including without limitation, commercial paper and bank debt.
 The Issuer will, therefore, be subject to credit, liquidity and interest rate risks and may also be subject to price volatility due to factors, such as interest rate sensitivity, duration, market perception of the creditworthiness of the issuer, general market liquidity, and issuer-level liquidity.
 It is likely that a major economic event, such as a recession or reduction of liquidity in the market could severely disrupt the market for such securities and may have an adverse impact on the value of such securities.
-In addition, it is likely that any such economic event could adversely affect the ability of issuers of such securities to repay principal and pay interest thereon and increase the incidence of default for such securities.
+In addition, it is likely that any such economic event could adversely affect the ability of issuers of such securities.
 Changes in interest rates may cause a decline in the market value of an investment.
 With bonds and other fixed income securities, a rise in interest rates typically causes a fall in values, while a fall in interest rates typically causes a rise in values.
 The risk of bonds can vary significantly depending upon factors such as the issuer and maturity.
 For example, the issuer of a security or the counterparty to a contract may default or otherwise become unable to honor a financial obligation.
 The bonds of some companies may be riskier than the stocks of others.